-A guide to buying the perfect baby bathtub
+A simple guide to buying the most practical baby bathtub

 Gone are the days where you just wash up the baby in the kitchen sink -- here is a handy guide to help you find the perfect bathtub for your precious little one's bath time

 Instead of a baby bathtub, back then your mother might have bathed you and your younger siblings in the same large bucket she would also sometimes use to soak laundry overnight or hold all the potatoes as she peeled them for a big family dinner.